The country of Japan, but portrayed as a world that works like what exported Japanese media have taught us.

 - Extremely beautiful, model-bodied Moe Magical Girls in (sometimes stripperific) Sailor Fuku;

-- Kaiju and Humongous Mecha stomping through the streets;
+- Kaiju and armies of Humongous Mecha engaging in epic wars;

 - Tentacle Monsters;

 - And various others...

 - In Lucky Star, Occidental Otaku Patricia Martin has this worldview.
 Which the mangaka immediately lampshades as "the wrong idea on Japanese culture."
 Given that nearly half of the main cast happen to be some flavour of otaku, this may be a bit of Hypocritical Humor.